MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/faq.md

 **Can I try Layout before buying it?**

 Yes, [!include[pn-layout](../includes/pn-layout.md)] is available as a free trial for up to 90 days.
 It's nearly effortless to install and try out the app.
 [Learn more about the free 90-day trial for Dynamics 365 Layout](try-layout-free.md).
+Note that the 90-day free trial is only available for users who haven't already purchased a subscription.

 **How do I buy [!include[pn-layout](../includes/pn-layout.md)]?**